francescaansell/HumanResourceManagement/README.md

 * Can assign an supervsior to a complaint
 * Can view complaints assigned to them
 * Can filter complaints based on types
-* To be implemented
-  * Enable supervisors to update information within the complaint (other than just supervsior)
+* Supervisors can update information within the complaint (such as involved, description, date, etc.)

 (5) Create Complaint (Employee)
 * Can create an complaint with description, those involved, date of occurance, and date submitted